sergeballif/NSC-Math-453/GP6.md

 ## Preview

 Investigation 4 is about prime factorization.
 We will first discuss the concept of a prime number and the Fundamental Theorem of Arithmetic which states that every natural number has a unique prime factorization.
 The Fundamental Theorem of Arithmetic allows us to take any natural number and write it in terms of a product of basic building blocks, and the primes are those building blocks.
 In a twist at the end, we will take up our first question about abstraction: Is it possible to define a “prime object” in other algebraic systems?
+We will save the proof of the Fundamental Theorem of Arithmetic until the next class period.

 ## Reading